OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/The-Omega-and-Wireless.md

 ## The Omega & Wireless Connectivity {#the-omega-and-wireless-connectivity}

-Your Omega has a wireless interfaces that controls two virtual interfaces.
-These virtual interfaces are used for different purposes.
+Your Omega has a wireless interface that controls two virtual interfaces; these virtual interfaces are used for different purposes.
 The first interface broadcasts the Omega's Access Point, a wireless network that your other devices can connect to in order to communicate with the Omega.
 The second interface can connect to an existing network in order to supply the Omega with internet.
 These two virtual interfaces work together to turn your Omega into a powerful wireless device.

 ### Hosting a WiFi Access point